John Tauer

-Johnny Tauer is an American psychologist, professor and basketball coach.
+Johnny Tauer (born September 18, 1972) is an American psychologist, professor, and basketball coach.
 He is the current head coach of the St. Thomas Tommies men's basketball team.

 Playing career

 Tauer played collegiately under Steve Fritz at St. Thomas, where he was an all-MIAC selection his senior year, and part of the Tommies 1994 NCAA Division III Final Four team.
 He ranks 14th in school history in scoring, 15th in rebounding and is sixth all time in MIAC history in three-point baskets.

 Coaching career

 After earning his doctorate in social psychology the University of Wisconsin–Madison, Tauer returned to St. Thomas as a professor and assistant men's basketball coach under Fritz.
 Upon Fritz's retirement in 2011 after the Tommies' 2011 NCAA Division III men's basketball tournament title win, Tauer was elevated to head coach on an interim basis before earning the job permanently.